Light Helps You See, But It’s Evidence That Helps You DECIDE

 To buy my book, Beggar’s Bread, go here: https://www.amazon.com/Beggars-Bread-Devotions-Ordinary-Guy/dp/1535457392/ref=sr_1_1?ie=UTF8&qid=1473336800&sr=8-1&keywords=Beggar%27s+Bread

-Is Eternal Life A QUANTITY of Life, or a QUALITY of Life?
-You Decide
+Eternal Life: Is it a QUANTITY of Life, or Is It a QUALITY of Life?
+YOU Decide…

 In John 14:6 Jesus said, “I am the way, the truth, and the LIFE”: This life Jesus mentions is eternal, and that’s what we usually focus on, isn’t it?
 John 3:16 says that whosoever believes on him has everlasting life.
 It captures our interest because it is immortal and incorruptible.
 It will be everlasting.
 For many people, Christianity is an eternal insurance policy because it offers the possibility of living after death, and who doesn’t want to live forever?